Bayesian Matrix Decomposition and Applications: Regular Univariate Models and Conjugacy

-Thus, the posterior mean is a weighted mean of the prior mean $\mu_0$ and the sample average $\overline{x}$; the posterior precision is the sum of the prior precision and sample precision $N\lambda$.
-We show that the Gaussian distribution is, itself, a conjugate prior for the mean parameter of a Gaussian distribution when fixing variance.
-This is often referred to as the \textit{Normal-Normal model}, and this model can be used to provide evidence for the bimodal property of human heights \citep{schilling2002human}.
+Thus, the posterior mean is a weighted mean of the prior mean $\mu_0$ and the sample mean $\widebarx$; the posterior precision is the sum of the prior precision and sample precision $N\lambda$.
+This setup---known as the \textit{Normal-Normal model}---demonstrates that the Gaussian distribution is self-conjugate for the mean when the variance is fixed.
+It has been used, for instance, to model bimodal phenomena such as human height distributions \citep{schilling2002human}.